Philippines: Rizal Commercial Banking Corporation (RCBC)-01

 The complaint also critiqued IFC’s transparency regarding its financial intermediary portfolio and its oversight of RCBC’s environmental and social performance.

-CAO finalized its investigation report (Available in English and Filipino) in November 2021.
+CAO finalized its Investigation Report (available in English and Filipino) in November 2021.
 The investigation identified non-compliance by IFC in its appraisal and supervision of the environmental and social risks arising from its investment in RCBC’s banking business.

 Specifically, the investigation found that many of the alleged adverse impacts of the coal-fired power plants funded by RCBC on communities and the environment were likely to have occurred.
-It further found that IFC’s shortcomings in review and supervision contributed to RCBC supporting the development and expansion of the coal-fired power plants without assurance that the plants would operate in accordance with IFC’s Performance Standards, including requirements to quantify and reduce greenhouse gas (GHG) emissions.
+It further found that IFC’s shortcomings in review and supervision contributed to RCBC supporting the development and expansion of the coal-fired power plants without assurance that the plants would operate in accordance with IFC’s Performance Standards (PS), including requirements to quantify and reduce greenhouse gas (GHG) emissions.

 In April 2022, IFC’s Board approved a Management Action Plan (MAP) to address CAO’s investigation.